abhishek0398/Theatre-seat-allocation-system/README.md

 **Instructions:**

 1. Download theatre_seat_allocation.py
-2. Open command line and run the python file in the same repository as the code using "python theatre.seat_allocation.py <input_text_file>"
+2. Open command line and run the python file in the same repository as the code using "python theatre.seat_allocation.py <input_text_file_path>"
-4. Read output_file.txt file that will be created in the same directory as the code file.
+4. Read output_file.txt file that will be created in the same directory as the input file path.

 **Further Improvements:**
-1. Coumn wise priority can be implemented to assign the middle seats first to the customers.
+1. Column wise priority can be implemented to assign the middle seats first to the customers.
 2. When assigning random seats in the cases where the theatre does not have continuous seats left, we can assign seats based on column and row-wise priority.